 V=13πr2hV = \frac{1}{3}\pi r^2 h

-The base area is πr2\pi r^2, so this formula is really saying:
+Since the base area is πr2\pi r^2, the formula is really saying

 cone volume=13(base area)(height)\text{cone volume} = \frac{1}{3}(\text{base area})(\text{height})